 How Does a Savings Account Differ From a Checking Account?

-Another main difference is that savings accounts typically come with cash withdrawal and transfer limits.
+• Savings accounts may come with cash transfer and withdrawal limits.
 A federal rule called Regulation D used to limit certain types of transactions from a savings account to no more than six per month.

 Can You Write a Check From a Savings Account?